+Medicare Advantage Plan January 1, 2019

-E \$81
+Е \$81

 E + 1 \$162

 E + family \$243

 In addition, employees shall have the option of enrolling in vision and dental coverage offered by the District.
 The respective monthly contribution rates all include the cost of vision and dental coverage.
-If a subscriber opts out of dental and vision coverage, the reduction in rates will be \$6 for employee-only, \$12 for employee-plus-one, and \$18 for employee-plus-family.
-The vision coverage remains identical to the plan currently in place.
-The dental coverage shall be modified by adding diagnostic/preventive care deductible waiver to the plan.
+If an employee subscriber opts out of dental and vision coverage, the reduction in rates will be \$6 for employee-only, \$12 for employee-plus-one, and \$18 for employee-plus-family.
+The vision coverage remains essentially unchanged from the plan currently in place.